nogibjj/indiv_proj1_yx248/README.md

 # indiv_proj1_yx248

-This repository is a continuation of the IDS706 course assignments, focusing on Mini Project 2.
-Building upon the foundational [ids706-python-template](https://github.com/xuy50/ids706-python-template), it modifies and introduces Pandas-based descriptive statistics.
-This script processes data from a CSV file to compute descriptive statistics and generate a visualization for data distribution.
+This project is a comprehensive example of leveraging Continuous Integration using GitHub Actions for a Python Data Science project.
+Building upon the foundation of structured project directories and workflows, the main aim is to compute descriptive statistics using the Pandas (or Polars) library and visualize data distribution.
+Additionally, with the integration of GitHub Actions, we ensure that code health is maintained by running tests, linting, and formatting automatically on every push or pull request.

 ## Overview

-Utilizing the Pandas library, this project demonstrates essential techniques for statistical analysis on datasets.
+The project is structured with separate scripts for data processing, shared library functions, and Jupyter notebooks for interactive data exploration.

 ## Key Modifications from Original Template

-- Transformed `mean.py` to exhibit a sample Pandas descriptive statistics script.
-- Adjusted `test_main.py` to reflect changes introduced in `mean.py`.
-- Integrated `pandas 2.1.0` within `requirements.txt` to facilitate data manipulation and statistical functions.
+- Utilization of the Polars/Pandas library for efficient and robust data processing.
+- Continuous Integration with GitHub Actions, ensuring code quality and health.
+- Shared codebase (lib.py) for both script and Jupyter notebook, promoting code reusability and consistency.

 ### Requirements

-Ensure the presence of:
+For a complete list, refer to requirements.txt.
+Key requirements include:
 - Python (Version 3.6 or newer)
 - Pandas (Version 2.1.0)
+- pytest and nbval for testing
 - nbval (Version 0.9.6)
+- black for code formatting
-- Ruff
+- ruff for linting

 ## Functionality

-- **`load_data()`**: Imports the `dataset_sample.csv` and returns a DataFrame.
+- **`load_data()`**: Imports the `dataset_sample.csv` and returns a DataFrame or DataFrame-like structure (based on Polars or Pandas).

-- **`get_descriptive_statistics(data)`**: Generates descriptive statistics from the DataFrame.
+- **`get_descriptive_statistics(data)`**: Computes and returns descriptive statistics from the data.

-- **`plot_data_distribution(data, column_name)`**: Visualizes and saves a histogram for the specified column.
+- **`plot_data_distribution(data, column_name)`**: Generates, visualizes, and optionally saves a histogram for the specified column from the data.

+## GitHub Actions Workflows

+Continuous Integration is ensured with the following workflows:

+- Installing dependencies from requirements.txt
+- Linting the codebase with Ruff (and optionally Pylint)
+- Formatting using the Black Python code formatter
+- Running tests on both the script and the Jupyter notebook using pytest and nbval

 ## Sample Output